-As soon as possible after an incident, the details should be reported to the school's nominated person. (e.g. Health and Safety Advisor and/or headteacher).
+As soon as possible after an incident, the details should be reported to the school's nominated person. (e.g. Health and Safety Officer and/or Head).

-Minor incidents, i.e. those resulting in no/insignificant injury AND having no potential for more significant injury, i.e. requiring no or only nominal first aid treatment etc, should be recorded in the schools own accident book and kept on site.
+Minor incidents, i.e. those resulting in no/insignificant injury AND having no potential for more significant injury, i.e. requiring no or only nominal first aid treatment etc, should be recorded in the school's own accident book and kept on site.